Buckyball at the Exploratorium

 The spherical, soccer ball–like form of Buckminster Fuller's geodesic domes, which informs Villareal's work, was discovered in a carbon molecule by scientists in 1985.
 It was coined the "Buckminsterfullerene" or "Buckyball" in homage to him and has since been avidly researched by scientists and material engineers.

-The installation is free and publically-accessible on Pier 15 along The Embarcadero throughout the exhibition.
+The installation is free and publically-accessible on Pier 15 along The Embarcadero.